 Focus on what your marriage will mean to you.

-3. Getting married can stir up a lot of emotions.
-The process itself sets forth period of growth and change that can be very confusing and nerve -wracking.
-Once you decide to marry you will begin the process of getting ready for marriage, and unresolved emotions about parents and family, past loves and concerns about the person you have chosen will come to the surface to be explored.
+The process itself sets forth a period of growth and change that can be very confusing and nerve-wracking.
+Once you decide to marry you will begin the process of getting ready for marriage, and unresolved emotions about parents and family, past loves, and concerns about the person you have chosen will come to the surface to be explored.
 This doesn’t mean you shouldn’t marry, it just means inner work is called for along with all the outer preparations.

 Wedding Goddess Antidote: A bride can embrace the awareness that she is embarking on a journey of evolution from one part of life to another, and honor and address the emotions and fears that arise.
 Trust they are natural and pay attention to any issues that might require support or counseling.